July 2025 Upcoming Events at Eleven Madison Avenue (EMA)

 Celebrate Culture & Cuisine with Us!

-This month, in partnership with MOSAIC, we’re honoring Juneteenth and Caribbean American Heritage Month with themed menu items at the Café from 11:30 a.m. – 2:30 p.m.:
+This month, in partnership with MOSAIC, we’re honoring Fourth of July, Bastille Day, French American Heritage Month, and New York Day with themed menu items at the Café from 11:30 a.m. - 2:30 p.m.:

 Outdoor Running Club

-Say hello to Spring and become a part of our supportive community by joining our weekly outdoor running club!
+Say hello to summer and become a part of our supportive community by joining our weekly outdoor running club!
 No experience is required, as all skill levels are welcome.
-We will meet at the Lobby Reception Desk on Tuesdays at 5:00 p.m. and on Thursdays at 5:30 p.m to run along the East River.
+We will meet at the Lobby Reception Desk on Tuesdays at 5:00 p.m. and on Thursdays at 5:30 p.m. to run along the East River.
 No registration is required.
 We can't wait to run with you!

 Book Club